Aditya Nagpal

 • Business + AI: $20 per creator per month (billed annually)

-Best For: Distributed teams that want to replace status meetings and walkthroughs with async video.
+Best for: teams that want to replace status meetings and walkthroughs with async video.

-Cloud storage tools give remote teams secure file storage and a single source of truth for documents.
-File sharing becomes painless, version history protects against mistakes, and access controls keep sensitive data where it belongs.
-Every distributed team needs at least one cloud storage platform that multiple team members can access from personal devices.
+Cloud storage tools give a remote team secure file storage and a single source of truth.
+Sharing becomes painless, version history protects against mistakes, and access controls keep sensitive files where they belong.
+Every distributed team needs at least one storage platform the whole team can reach from any device.

 Google Drive is the default cloud storage for most startups and small teams.
-15GB free to start, real-time collaboration on Docs, Sheets, and Slides, and it plugs into every other tool on this list.
+15GB free to start, real-time collaboration on Docs, Sheets and Slides, and it plugs into every other tool here.

 • Granular sharing permissions (view, comment, edit)